For regular lesson and Lesson Package requests:

 Example: If a teacher has received the 2nd report but gives an acceptable reason why they were unable to respond to the lesson request(s), then italki staff can restore the teacher's profile and remove the 2nd report from the teacher's record.

-After 30 days of no expired lesson requests (100% response rate), a teacher's "reports" will be cleared back to 0.
+After 30 days of no expired lesson requests (100% response rate), a teacher's "reports" will be cleared back to 0. - This only applies to the first 3 expired lesson request reports.

 A teacher has received the 3rd report, but then carefully responds to all new lesson requests with a 100% response rate for 30 days.
 This teacher's reports are cleared back to 0, and any future expired lesson reports will begin again with the 1st report (a reminder).